desp5/Interaction-Design-Project-Assignment/our_report/README.md

 # 1st Deliverable
-Brief : We are going to desing a system that takes sound as input and outputs a pattern of lights according to the amplitude of the input.
+Brief : We are going to design a system that takes sound as input and outputs a pattern of lights according to the amplitude of the input.
+Research (PACT) :
+i.Analyse People : People that want to decorate their house, streamers and for party luxuries. ii.Define Activities : Partying or just talk to each other casually. iii.Describe Context : Partying or just talk to each other casually. iv.Review needed technology : Arduino, breadboard, sound sensor, led RGB and other devices that may come in handy later on the project.

 # 2nd Deliverable